equalcollective/equal-hiring/founding-full-stack-engineer-dec-2025.md

 These systems are notoriously difficult to debug.
 Traditional logging tells you *what* happened, but not *why* a particular decision was made.
 When the final output is wrong, you're left reverse-engineering the entire pipeline.

-**Example:** Imagine a product comparison system for Amazon (which has 4+ billion products).
-Given an input product, the system must:
+**Example:** Imagine a competitor selection system for Amazon (which has 4+ billion products).
+Given a seller's product, the system must find the best competitor product to benchmark against:
-1. Generate relevant search keywords (LLM step - non-deterministic)
+1. Generate relevant search keywords from the product title and category (LLM step - non-deterministic)
-2. Search and retrieve candidate products (API step - large result set)
+2. Search and retrieve candidate competitor products (API step - large result set)
-3. Apply filters (price range, rating threshold, category match)
+3. Apply filters (price range, rating threshold, review count, category match)
+4. Use an LLM to evaluate relevance and eliminate false positives (LLM step - non-deterministic)
-4. Rank and select the best comparators
+5. Rank and select the single best competitor

-If the final comparators are poor, which step failed?
-Was it bad keywords?
-Overly strict filters?
-A ranking bug?
+If the selected competitor is a poor match, which step failed?
+Did the LLM generate irrelevant keywords?
+Were the filters too strict, eliminating good candidates?
+Did the ranking algorithm pick the wrong product from qualified options?
 Without visibility into each decision point, debugging is guesswork.

 ---